mgeeky/Penetration-Testing-Tools/README.md

 The base of these tools do not contain any customer/client related sensitive information as well as there are no engagement-specific tools developed as PoCs.

+---

+☕ Show Support

-☕ If you like what I do and appreciate my hard work which always gives back to the community - [consider buying me a](https://github.com/sponsors/mgeeky) coffee _(or better a beer)_ as a way of saying thank you! 💪
+If you like what I do and appreciate my hard work which always gives back to the community [consider buying me a](https://github.com/sponsors/mgeeky) coffee _(or better a beer)_ as a way of saying thank you! 💪

+---

 ```
 Mariusz B. / mgeeky, (@mariuszbit)